Aishwarya Pissay faces setback at INRC Round 4 but retains lead in Championship standings - www.lokmattimes.com

 Aishwarya Pissay faces setback at INRC Round 4 but retains lead in Championship standings

-Coimbatore, July 13 Three-time FIM World Champion and one of India’s most celebrated female motorsport athlete, Aishwarya Pissay, ...
+Coimbatore (Tamil Nadu) [India], July 13 : Three-time FIM World Champion and India's most celebrated female motorsport athlete, Aishwarya ...

-Coimbatore, July 13 Three-time FIM World Champion and one of India’s most celebrated female motorsport athlete, Aishwarya Pissay, faced a difficult outing at the latest round of the MRF MoGrip FMSCI Indian National Rally Championship (INRC) 2W 2025, in Coimbatore, retiring from the event due to a technical regulation issue despite being in contention for victory.
+Coimbatore (Tamil Nadu) [India], July 13 : Three-time FIM World Champion and India's most celebrated female motorsport athlete, Aishwarya Pissay, faced a difficult outing at the latest round of the MRF MoGrip FMSCI Indian National Rally Championship (INRC) 2W 2025, in Coimbatore, retiring from the event due to a technical regulation issue despite being in contention for victory.

-Heading into the round, Aishwarya had built a strong lead in the Women’s Championship and was poised to potentially seal the 2025 title.
+Heading into the round, Aishwarya had built a strong lead in the Women's Championship and was poised to seal the 2025 title potentially.
 She was setting the pace through the early stages and had taken a solid lead before being forced to withdraw due to a regulation-related setback with her machine.

-“It’s never easy to step away from a rally when you’re leading, especially one that could have decided the championship.
-That said, I’ve always believed motorsport is about how you respond to setbacks.
-While I couldn’t finish today, I’m still leading the overall standings and fully focused on finishing strong in the final round,” said Aishwarya.
+"It's never easy to step away from a rally when you're leading, especially one that could have decided the championship.
+That said, I've always believed motorsport is about how you respond to setbacks.
+While I couldn't finish today, I'm still leading the overall standings and fully focused on finishing strong in the final round," said Aishwarya as quoted from a press release by FMSCI.

 Despite the zero-point result from this round, Aishwarya remains in the lead of the championship standings, with one round to go in the 2025 season.